ezodude/sully/README.md

 ## General issues

-* As mentioned above, I had massive issues with with Safari.
+* As mentioned above, I had massive issues with Safari.
 In the end I fell back onto Firefox.

 * I upgraded to the latest Selenium Jar while trying to get Safari to work: selenium-server-standalone-2.53.1.jar